Ardhat/docs/overview.md

 On a single Raspberry Pi standard [HAT](https://github.com/raspberrypi/hats),  {{<ardhat>}} integrates not only an [Arduino Uno ](http://arduino.cc/en/Main/arduinoBoardUno)compatible real-time hardware subsystem,  but also a complete power management solution, a full suite of environmental sensors, and an optional long-range wireless mesh network node.

-Ardhat supports an open,  state-of-the-art software framework that securely and flexibly allows Sensors and Actuators to communicate both amongst themselves, and with other  Sensor Network devices and products, on or off the Internet.
+{{<ardhat>}} supports an open,  state-of-the-art software framework that securely and flexibly allows Sensors and Actuators to communicate both amongst themselves, and with other  Sensor Network devices and products, on or off the Internet.

-Compatible with all current Raspberry Pi models, Ardhat adds the environmental  protection and awareness, real-time performance, and  low-power operation that a real world system needs.
+Compatible with all current Raspberry Pi models, {{<ardhat>}} adds the environmental  protection and awareness, real-time performance, and  low-power operation that a real world system needs.

 ### {{<ardhat>}} -Features